V4Fire/Client/src/base/b-slider/README.md

 ### Slide mode

-With the slider mode, it is impossible to skip slides.
+With the `slide` mode, it is impossible to skip slides.
 That is, we can't get from the first slide directly to the third or other stuff.
 To activate this mode, set the `mode` prop to `slide`.

 ```